Samba in Rio de Janeiro: A guide to enjoy the best samba shows

 Try the house’s traditional pastel de angu and order the cachaça Gabriela (Cachaça with honey, cloves, and cinnamon) to go with it.

-* Beco do Rato: Open from Tuesday to Sunday (check the agenda at their website).
-Admission: Free on Tuesdays (May vary by event).
+* Beco do Rato: Open every day (check the agenda at their website).
+Admission: From R$ 20,00 (May vary by event).
 Address: Rua Joaquim Silva 11, Lapa, Centro.

 Wednesdays

-* Carioca da Gema: – Open from Thursday to Tuesday.
-(Check website).
-Admission: from R$ 20,00 (May vary according to the event).
+* Carioca da Gema: – Open from Tuesday to Saturday.
+(Check their website).
+Admission: from R$ 30,00 (May vary according to the event).

 Address: Av.
 Mem de Sá, 79 – Lapa, Centro.